ICIL (7 week online course)

 - GWT will issue an invoice by email.

-For further information regarding payment or bookings, please contact Dimitrios by email or calling 0141 559 5024.
+For further information regarding payment or bookings, please contact the office by email or calling 0141 559 5024.

 For further course content details please contact Alison Clyde.